zmalone/chef-web-docs/source/delivery/get-started/write-the-build-cookbook/3/_index.md

 In this part, you'll create a data bag to hold your SSH private key.
 You'll also encrypt your AWS credentials in the data bag.

-Move to the <code class="file-path">~/delivery-cluster</code> directory on the administrator's workstation or provisioning node.
+Move to the <% fp '~/delivery-cluster' %> directory on the administrator's workstation or provisioning node.

 ```bash
 $ cd ~/delivery-cluster